 Navigating around the city and looking for your camp is relatively easy.
 You only have to remember the name of the annular street as well as the clock position of the radial street.
 Should you get lost, there’s always the Man as the central figure of the whole city to serve as your landmark.

-But it’s also very normal to get lost in the city as you look for your camp or the theme camps that you wish to visit.
-If you get lost, people in the Burning Man are very friendly and are always ready to lend a helping hand.
+If you do get lost, don't worry, people at Burning Man are very friendly and are always ready to lend a helping hand.
 You can also always go to the Center Camp where most services are located.
 Getting lost in the city is one of the attractions of Burning Man.
 You get to know more people this way and enjoy their company.
 You also get to know the city more and explore its thousands of camps.

 The vast desert is, indeed, the perfect place for the ever-growing community of Burning Man.
 It has ample space for growth and can easily accommodate more attendees.
 The vibrant and colorful neighborhoods are in stark contrast to the vast land, especially during the darkness of the night.
 It lends color to the blank canvass that is the desert.
 The arced city grid layout also stays true to the initial camps of the Burning Man with the bonfire at its center.